Mental health refers to how people feel about themselves emotionally, socially and spiritually, and about their ability:

 Mental health means much more than whether a person suffers from a mental illness.
 The World Health Organisation includes mental health in their general meaning of health, which is defined as a state of total physical, mental and social wellbeing.

-Indigenous people usually take a holistic view of mental health similar to the World Health Organisation definition; in other words, they believe in a whole-of-life approach to the physical, social, emotional and cultural wellbeing of the community.
-Today many health services in Australia use the phrase ‘social and emotional wellbeing' when they talk about mental health in Indigenous communities to reflect the holistic way of thinking Indigenous people have.
+Aboriginal and Torres Strait Islander people usually take a holistic view of mental health similar to the World Health Organisation definition; in other words, they believe in a whole-of-life approach to the physical, social, emotional and cultural wellbeing of the community.
+Today many health services in Australia use the phrase ‘social and emotional wellbeing' when they talk about mental health in Aboriginal and Torres Strait Islander communities to reflect the holistic way of thinking Indigenous people have.

 Mental illness is any kind of mental disorders or sicknesses people can suffer from, such as:

 To class a patient's illness as a mental illness, a doctor must be able to see that the person is not coping well psychologically, socially, at work, or personally.
 A person may not be able to carry out their duties at home or work without getting angry or sad.
 This does not mean that they cannot cope with everything.
 They may have trouble with just one part of their life, for example, work.
 With mental illnesses, people may suffer from one or more disorders at the same time, referred to as co-morbidity.

 Like general health and illness, people's mental health is influenced by many complex social, environmental, economic and biological factors.
 These factors often work together and may affect just one person or, in some cases, whole communities may be affected.
 These factors can have a negative impact on a person's mental health and may lead to: